 - (a) Disciplinary action procedures apply to all Career Service employees.
 Non-Career Service employees are employed "at will."
 They may be disciplined or discharged at any time for any reason or no reason so long as the reason is not illegal under the law.
-Non- Career Service employees have no expectation of continued employment.
-Therefore, while the conduct rules set forth in Section 8.03 may be used as guidelines by supervisors in dealing with non-Career Service employees, and will be useful to such employees in conforming their conduct to County requirements, discipline is not limited to the reasons stated therein, nor are the hearing and progressive discipline procedures applicable. - (b) Disciplinary action is taken when an employee has committed an infraction of a County rule as specified in Rules of Conduct, or other behavior deemed unacceptable. - Progressive discipline is a systematic approach to correct unwanted behavior and deter its occurrence by administering disciplinary actions based upon various factors, including, but not limited to, the severity of the infraction, the number of times it has occurred, and the totality of the circumstances surrounding the misconduct.
+Non-Career Service employees have no expectation of continued employment.
+Therefore, while the conduct rules set forth in Section 8.03 may be used as guidelines by supervisors in dealing with non-Career Service employees, and will be useful to such employees in conforming their conduct to County requirements, discipline is not limited to the reasons stated therein, nor are the hearing and progressive discipline procedures applicable. - (b) Disciplinary action is taken when an employee has committed an infraction of a County rule as specified in Rules of Conduct, or other behavior deemed unacceptable.

+Progressive discipline is a systematic approach to correct unwanted behavior and deter its occurrence by administering disciplinary actions based upon various factors, including, but not limited to, the severity of the infraction, the number of times it has occurred, and the totality of the circumstances surrounding the misconduct.
 Cook County recommends the use of progressive and corrective discipline where appropriate.
 Cook County uses progressive discipline at its discretion and does not solely rely on this concept in every instance when taking disciplinary action.
-Examples of infractions that may not warrant reliance on progressive discipline include, but are not limited to: - 1.
-The unlawful possession or unauthorized manufacture, distribution, dispensation, possession or use of a controlled substance, drug paraphernalia or alcohol while on duty, in County vehicles or on County premises, or while engaged in County activities.
+Examples of infractions that may not warrant reliance on progressive discipline include, but are not limited to:

+1. The unlawful possession or unauthorized manufacture, distribution, dispensation, possession or use of a controlled substance, drug paraphernalia or alcohol while on duty, in County vehicles or on County premises, or while engaged in County activities.

 - 2. The unlawful or unauthorized manufacture, distribution, dispensation, possession or use of a controlled substance, drug paraphernalia or alcohol on County premises, while on duty, in County vehicles or while engaged in County activities. - 3.
 Absence for three consecutive workdays without notifying the immediate supervisor or department head. - 4.
-Conviction of a State Class "A" or Federal misdemeanor, felony or plea of nolo contendere, regardless of whether on duty or on the premises of any County facility. - 5.
+Conviction of a State Class "A" or Federal misdemeanor, felony or plea of nolo contendere, regardless of whether on duty or on the premises of any County facility where such conviction has a substantial relationship to the employment held/sought or employment would involve an unreasonable risk to property or the safety or welfare of individuals or the public. - 5.
 Loss of professional or other license, or failing to attain the pre-requisites necessary to obtain or renew the license when such a license is required to meet the standards of the Position. - (c) All discipline shall be given only for just cause.
 The level of disciplinary action and/or degree shall be appropriate to the infraction including, if appropriate, a consideration of the following: - 1.
 Documentation of the employee's past conduct. - 2.
 Whether or not the employee was adequately warned and counseled of the consequences of their conduct. - 3.
 Length of service. - 4.
 Severity and circumstances of the particular offense. - 5.
 County practice in similar cases. - 6.
 Motives and reason for violating a rule. - 7.
 The totality of the circumstances surrounding the misconduct. - (d) In general, discipline will include the following steps: